Therefore, like all third-party theme developers, we are unable to provide coding customizations as per Shopify's official guidelines.

 This means that when you install an app from the Shopify app store, it integrates itself into your theme by either adding, removing, or amending code.

-If a theme is like a house, installing an app onto your theme is like adding a new feature to that house.
+If a theme is like a house, installing an app onto your theme is like adding a new room to that house.

 Installing an app therefore alters the code where the app meets the theme, like knocking down a wall to build an extension.